 Associate Professor, Department of History, CUHK

 Ian Morley is an Associate Professor in the Department of History, and Associate Professor (by Courtesy) on CUHK’s Urban Studies Programme.
-From 2020-2 he will be the CUHK Faculty of Arts e-Learning Liaison Officer.
+From 2020-2 he was the CUHK Faculty of Arts e-Learning Liaison Officer.

 Prof. Morley has published widely on the design of built environments, participated in TV documentaries for The Discovery Channel and Voom!, as well as been interviewed by The Wall Street Journal Asia, The Los Angeles Times, Southeast Asia Globe, La Stampa and the US’ National Public Radio.
+In 2022 he was a presenter on the National Geographic’s Shaped by Nature series.
 In addition, he has contributed to media outlets such as Hong Kong News, South China Morning Post, Al Jazeera, The Diplomat, Philippine Inquirer, and Agence France Presse.
 In 2020 his book American Colonisation and the City Beautiful was awarded the IPHS-Bosma Prize in Planning History Innovation.

-He currently is an editorial board member of the Brill book series Studies in Architecture and Urban History, an editorial board member of Planning Perspectives as well as a council member of the International Planning History Society (IPHS) and the Epidemic Urbanism Initiative (EUI).
-From mid-2022 he will be Vice President of the International Planning History Society, and from August 2022 the In Vivo Editor of the journal Endeavour.
+He currently is an editorial board member of the Brill book series Studies in Architecture and Urban History, an editorial board member of Planning Perspectives and World History Bulletin, as well as a council member of the International Planning History Society (IPHS) and the Epidemic Urbanism Initiative (EUI).
+He is a member of the Royal Society of History’s Working Group on mid-career historians and their practices.
+From mid-2022, he has been the Vice President of the International Planning History Society, and from August 2022 he has been the In Vivo Editor of the journal Endeavour.

 He has been a Visiting Fellow at the University of Sydney (Australia), University College Dublin (Ireland), the Universidade Federal de Minas Gerais (Brazil), and Free University Berlin (Germany).
 In 2018 he was awarded the Global Architectural History Teaching Collaborative Global Connections Fellowship, and in 2020 he was awarded a Senior Fellowship by Advance HE.
 He is also a Fellow of the Royal Historical Society, Royal Asiatic Society of Great Britain and Ireland, and the Royal Society of Arts.